kmtownley/Hoot/README.md

 ## Features
 - Search by city, state, type of cuisine and business name
-- Access user-generated reviews and ratins
+- Access user-generated reviews, ratings and business details
 - Create and Edit a user profile and picture
 - Display visual locations of filtered search results
 - Create reviews